mozilla-services/qdo/docs/config.rst

 connection
     Which :term:`Queuey` instance(s) to connect to.
-Defaults to `https://127.0.0.1:5001/v1/queuey/`.
+Defaults to `http://127.0.0.1:5000/v1/queuey/`.
 Multiple instances can be specified
     as a comma separated list: `https://127.0.0.1:5001/v1/queuey/,https://localhost:5002/v1/queuey/`.

     If multiple servers are specified, one will be selected as default and the others serve as transparent fallback options.
-The selection prefers a local server (127.0.0.*, localhost or ::1) and chooses at random among multiple candidates.
+The selection prefers a local server (127.0.0.*, localhost or ::1) and chooses at random amongst multiple other candidates.

 app_key
     The application key used for authorization.